Site updated 3rd September 2025

 We meet on the first Tuesday of each month.
 Unless otherwise stated, all meetings are held in the (upstairs) Duncan Gray function room at the Conservative Club, Alexandra Parade, Weston-super-Mare BS23 1QX (our Society hire the room for private function purposes and has no direct connection to the Conservative Party).
 This is in central Weston, opposite the Odeon Cinema .
 Meetings start at 8pm, and usually finish around 10.15pm having included a break when refreshments can be purchased from the bar downstairs.

-Any non Members who would like to come along will need to contact Lionel Jones (or any existing Member) in advance.
-Lionel can be contacted by telephone 01934 628289.
-For security reasons, you cannot be admitted unless you are accompanied by an existing Member.
+Any non Members who would like to come along will need to contact Stephen Ash (or any existing Member) in advance.
+Stephen can be contacted by telephone 01934 522735.
+Non-members must be accompanied by an existing Member.
 You are very welcome to attend to "try us out" or to see a particular meeting for a one-night admission of just £3, payable on the evening.
 Of course, we hope that you'll like what you see and will want to join us!

 NEXT MEETING